New US Flight Disruption Rules

 The US Department of Transportation rules introduce several long-waited protection changes for passengers to make sure their rights are respected.
 The rules will entitle air passengers to a refund if their flight is canceled or significantly delayed, and for several other reasons.

-Passenger eligibility for a refund:
+Passenger eligibility for a refund

 • Flight departs or arrives more than 3 hours domestically or 6 hours internationally.